PED 101 Physical Activity and Wellness

 Integral Yoga Hatha

-The objective of this lab section is to give PED 101 students experiences unlike those found in a typical gym-based yoga class.
-The intention of the original Hatha yogi's was to prepare the student's body, breath and mind for progressively deeper and deeper forms of self-inquiry.
+The objective of this lab section is to give students experiences unlike those found in a typical gym-based yoga class.
+The intention of the original Hatha yogi's was to prepare the body, breath and mind for progressively deeper and deeper forms of self-inquiry.
 This section will attempt to be true to this intention.
 Through postures, deep relaxation, breathing exercises, and meditation, students will be become more aware of what is true health and wellness for them.

 This lab section is designed to give you flexibility in developing and participating in an individualized physical activity program.
 Students will be introduced to a variety of lifetime activities that are safe, well-balanced, and can improve fitness (i.e., cardiovascular training, resistance and free-weight training, aerobic training, walking, or jogging).
 Students in this lab section will explore new and safe lifetime-based physical activities in order to find those they enjoy for the development of wellness across the lifespan.

-Practice strengthens the core, improves posture, increases muscle strength and endurance, and flexibility emphasizing body alignment, breathing, and improving coordination and balance.
+This lab section is designed to give students an understanding and ability to perform Pilates.
+This practice strengthens the core, improves posture, increases muscle strength and endurance, and flexibility emphasizing body alignment, breathing, and improving coordination and balance.